After a year of being on virtual lock-down, things are finally beginning to get back to normal in many states.

-Unfortunately, all of that pent-up demand has created a new opportunity for the scammers of the world.
+All of the pent-up demand for concerts and other events caused by the Covid lock-downs created a new opportunity for the scammers of the world.

-A spate of fake ads hawking deeply discounted tickets for concerts, professional sporting events, theme parks and a wide variety of other public events have begun showing up on social media sites and landing in millions of email inboxes.
+Ever since things opened back up there has been a spate of fake ads hawking deeply discounted tickets for concerts, professional sporting events, theme parks and a wide variety of other public events showing up on social media sites and landing in millions of email inboxes.

 As usual, taking the bait and responding to these fake ads can have a number of detrimental effects, including all the following and more: